SanderBuruma/observation_game_love/README.md

 Click any circle of the color which is the most prevalent

 # Random ideas
-- Circles move away from the cursor while the cursor is over them
+- Circles move away from the cursor while the cursor is near them
 - Googly eyes on the circles
 - Color blind adaptability by making colors so that they are different shades to the colorblind
 - Background